 Trekking circuits of varying degrees of difficulty lace the valleys and mountain ridges of Peru's sierra.
-Yet only a few have become popular, commercial trekking routes.
-Independent trekkers who like to blaze their own trail (metaphorically speaking -- you should always stick to existing trails) have a surfeit of options in Peru for uncrowded treks.
+Yet only a few have become popular commercial trekking routes.
+Independent trekkers who like to blaze their own trail (metaphorically speaking—you should always stick to existing trails) have a surfeit of options in Peru for uncrowded treks.

 The best months for climbing are during the dry season, between May and September (June-Aug is perhaps best).
-In Huaraz, the Semana de Andinismo, held annually in June, attracts mountain climbers from around the world.

 Many tour companies based in the United States and elsewhere subcontract portions of their tours, particularly guided hikes and treks, to established Peruvian companies on the ground in Lima, Cusco, and across the country.
 Though it's often simpler to go with international tour companies, in some cases, independent travelers can benefit by organizing their tours directly with local agencies.
 Prices on the ground can be cheaper than contracting a tour from abroad, but there are risks of not getting what you want when you want it.
 Also, the world of subcontracting can be byzantine, and even Peruvian travel agencies hire out adventure and outdoor specialists.

 Class Adventure Travel (CAT) (www.cat-travel.com; tel.
 877/240-4770 in the U.S. and Canada, 0207/0906-1259 in the U.K.) is a fine all-purpose agency with offices in Lima and Cusco (it also has offices in Bolivia, Chile, and Argentina).
 In addition to professionally organizing virtually any kind of travel detail in Peru, its adventure offerings include rafting, trekking, and jungle tours.